 This is an example of a multistage Docker build.
 The first stage is based on the .NET Core SDK Docker image in which the code is restored, built and published.
 The second phase uses the smaller .NET Core runtime Docker image, to which the generated artifacts from the first phase is copied into.

-This results in a smaller Docker image that will be pushed to a Docker registry and later on deployed onto testing and production environments.
-Smaller images means faster download and startup times, but also since it doesn’t contain as many SDKs etc the surface area for security holes is typically smaller.
+The result is a smaller Docker image that will be pushed to a Docker registry and later on deployed to test- and production environments.
+Smaller images means faster download and startup times.
+Since it doesn’t contain as many SDKs etc, it also means that the surface area for security holes is much smaller.

 Now, this will compile just fine locally, and settting a build definition in Azure Pipelines is easy-peasy.
 Using the default Docker container build pipeline template, results in a build like this:

 But, we want to run unit tests also, and then publish the test results back to Azure DevOps.
 How can we do this?

 First of all we need to build and run the tests inside the container, so we need to extend the Docker file.
 In this sample, I have added a XUnit test project called WebApplication1.UnitTests.